ratral/epanet_toolkit/README.md

  - [x]  Development of a standard distribution network (PRV_01.inp)
  - [x]  Water Demand Patterns:
-     - [ ]  Different periods of the year (Spring, Summer, Fall, Winter and Summerbreak);
+     - [x]  Different periods of the year (Spring, Summer, Fall, Winter and Summerbreak);
-     - [ ]  Two different types of day for each time period exist (working-days and holidays-weekends).
+     - [x]  Two different types of day for each time period exist (working-days and holidays-weekends).
+ - [ ]  Report (report_prv_01.Rmd)

+## The effect of pressure on leakage in WDS

+One of the major factors influencing leakage is the pressure in the distribution system.
+In the past the conventional view was that leakage from water distribution systems is relatively insensitive to pressure, as described by the orifice equation:

+q = D_d*A*SQR(2*g*h)

+where q the flowrate, C_d the discharge coefficient, A the orifice area, g

 ## Indicators for Real Losses and non-revenue water